- DaVinci Resolve 12.5 User Guide

 - In case if blanking artifacts are still causing some trouble on edges of the frame, then you can prefer to utilize Sizing Palette to remove them.
 Use manual zoom option to remove blanking from the frame and soon you will be able to achieve the desired results.
 At the end, you must calculate your stabilization results.

-5. Those who want to exclude certain specific elements from their video clips then you have to re-analyze your footage because this process required unique set of data.
+Those who want to exclude certain specific elements from their video clips then you have to re-analyze your footage because this process required unique set of data.
 Then bring slider to 95 position and click the Stabilize button.
 It will remove most of your pan data.
+After that, you can render and export the video footage per your need.

 You may also like: DaVinci Resolve vs. DaVinci Resolve Studio